Active Learning of Upward-Closed Sets of Words: Abstract

 \section{Abstract}

-We give a new proof of a result from well quasi-order theory on the computability of bases for upwards-closed sets of words.
-This new proof is based on Angluin's $L^*$ algorithm, that learns an automaton from a minimally adequate teacher.
-This relates in particular two results from the 1980s: Angluin's $L^*$ algorithm, and a result from Valk and Jantzen on the computability of bases for upwards-closed sets of tuples of integers.
+We give a new proof of a result from well quasi-order theory on the computability of bases for upward-closed sets of words.
+This new proof is based on Angluin's L* algorithm, that learns an automaton from a minimally adequate teacher.
+This relates in particular two results from the 1980s: Angluin's L* algorithm, and a result from Valk and Jantzen on the computability of bases for upward-closed sets of tuples of integers.

 Along the way, we describe an algorithm for learning quasi-ordered automata from a minimally adequate teacher, and extend a generalization of Valk and Jantzen's result, encompassing both words and integers, to finitely generated monoids.